- Extinction Live

 “It’s in here,” she replies, holding him tight.

 “Don’t you feel it here?”

-“It’s in here,” he replies, holding her tighter, knowing he’s made the right decision about her months ago.
+“It’s in here,” he replies, pulling her in tighter, reveling in the growing confidence of the decision he made about her months ago.

 Brett gently kisses her soft lips surrounded by the loving embrace of the small family of redwoods who whisper their acknowledgment and congratulations on their involvement.